BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 The review service should be centrally managed in that the review request queue should be triaged by senior managers, architects, and stakeholders that are familiar with the overall business risk profile for the organization.
 This allows prioritization of project reviews in alignment with overall business risk.

-During a design review, the review team should work with project teams to collect information sufficient to formulate an understanding of the attack surface, match projectspecific security requirements to design elements, and verify security mechanisms at module interfaces.
+During a design review, the review team should work with project teams to collect information sufficient to formulate an understanding of the attack surface, match project-specific security requirements to design elements, and verify security mechanisms at module interfaces.

 ##### ASSESSMENT
 * Do project teams specifically analyze design elements for security mechanisms?